Last edited by:

 Photo: S/V Dog Star by R. Rubadeau

 A quintessential Maine joke concerning strangers asking for local directions is surprisingly applicable for a cruising boat with tall masts cruising the western approaches to the town of Jonesport: “A’yuh, ’tis right over there, but ya’ can’t get there from here.”
 The Beals Island bridge spans Moosabec Reach and has a vertical clearance of 39 feet with a mean tidal range of 12 feet.
 Not many sailboat masts fit under this causeway.
 Cruising folks coming in from the west entrance of Moosabec Reach must time their approach carefully.
 The causeway has significantly narrowed the channel, and at mid-tide, the current often reaches 6-8 knots.
 Two significantly less challenging approaches for sailboats heading for a stop at Jonesport on their way farther Downeast are also available.
-Each of these routes avoids passing under the Beal Island bridge.
+Each of these routes avoids passing under the Beals Island bridge.
 Proceed east past Sea Horse ledge and the Mud Hole Channel entrance.
 Enter Mistake Island Channel, marked by the Moose Peak Light, which begins an intricate buoy-to-buoy navigation journey with tight twists and turns leading north to Sequin Passage.
-A more straightforward approach involves rounding Head Harbor Island for a run up Chandler Bay with Roque Island close-aboard to starboard before turning to port at Mark Island and joining the entrance of Sequin Passage and Moosabec Reach to approach the town.
+A more straightforward approach involves rounding Head Harbor Island for a run up Chandler Bay with Roque Island to starboard before turning to port at Mark Island and joining the entrance of Sequin Passage and Moosabec Reach to approach the town.

 VHF